 Many listeners alibi inattention to a speaker by thinking to themselves: "Who could listen to such a character?
 What an awful voice!
 Will he ever stop reading from his notes?"

-The aroused person usually becomes preoccupied by trying to do three things simultaneously: calculate what hurt is being done to his own pet ideas; plot an embarrassing question to ask the speaker; enjoy mentally all the discomfiture visualized for the speaker once the devastating reply to him is launched.
-With these things going on subsequent passages go unheard.
+The aroused person usually becomes preoccupied with trying to do three things simultaneously: calculate what hurt is being done to his own pet ideas; plot an embarrassing question to ask the speaker; enjoy mentally all the discomfiture visualized for the speaker once the devastating reply to him is launched.
+With these things, going on subsequent passages go unheard.

 We must learn not to get too excited about a speaker’s point until we are certain we thoroughly understand it.
 The secret is contained in the principle that we must always withhold evaluation until our comprehension is complete.